hulk66/timeline/README.md

 2. `wget https://raw.githubusercontent.com/hulk66/timeline/main/env`, modify the env file according to your needs and save it as `.env`.
 The following things have to be changed:
    1. `PHOTO_PATH` - this points to the directory where you photos are located.
 Timeline will recursively scan all Photos (at the moment only JPG).
 This is read-only: Timeline will not change anything in here.
    2. `PREVIEW_PATH`- For performance reasons this directory is used to generate all kinds of previews.
    3. `LOG_PATH`- This is where Timeline does the logging.
-Most important here is the `worker.log`.
+Most important here is the `process_worker.log`.
    4. `DATABASE_DATA` - Here is where all data from mariaDB is saved
    5. `RABBITMQ_DATA`- Same for RabbitMQ which is used as the message broker
-   6. `THREADS`- Number of threads to be used.
+   6. `WORKERS_PROCESS`- Number of workers to be used.
 This depends on the machine you are running Timeline on.
-In general the number of physical processors is a good start
+For everything below 8GB RAM only 2 or 3 workers are recommend.
+If you have more RAM then also 4-6 might be ok
    7. `DB_SUPER_USER_PW` - is the password for to access the database (via adminer)